 This NGO rescues greyhounds from illegal racing and hunting.
 The dogs come into the organization in terrible conditions, and once they are rescued, they are brought back to health and then given up for adoption.
 Hexacta donated food and various medical supplies to the organization.Go Back

-Casita Estrella is a social center where a team of volunteers carries out various activities in the neighbourhood of Barrio Camino Costero.
+Casita Estrella is a social center where a team of volunteers carries out various activities in Barrio Camino Costero.
 The project consisted of building a computer room, where children and youth in the community, attending school activities and psycho-pedagogical support, could have access to technological knowledge, acquiring interests and abilities.
 Hexacta provided the computers for this facility to be launched.Go Back

 This organization seeks to prevent child malnutrition by helping mothers with low income families create the right conditions for the development of their children in their first years of life.
 In this occasion, the organization gave a cooking and nutrition course.
 Once finished, Hexacta provided the 40 women who participated a set of a 12-liter pot, a kettle and a pizzeria to cook at home, which directly benefits over 100 women and children.Go Back